nourdine/pubsub-es6/README.md

 ps.subscribe("event_name", (arg1, arg2) => {
    console.log(arg1, arg2);
 });
-// or, if you prefer your callback to be executed once only (regardless of the number of times the event is published) ps.once("event_name", (arg1, arg2) => {
+// or, if you prefer your callback to be executed once only (regardless of the number of times the event is published)... ps.once("event_name", (arg1, arg2) => {
    console.log(arg1, arg2);
 });